 The ER is my de facto doctor.
 Even now, after almost three years in the Yukon, I’ve been unable to find a family practice that's accepting new patients.
 I’ve visited the ER often enough to know that no one relaxes there.
 This doctor was intentionally calm and thorough and it rubbed off.
 By the time I left the hospital, I was dazed, but heartened.
 I'd stopped wondering whether the herb shop in town sold black cohosh by the pound.

 The ultrasound took place two days later.
-The technician didn’t congratulate me, or condescend.
+The technician didn’t congratulate me, or condescend to me.
 Instead, she made a joke about trying to work quickly because she could see how full my bladder was.
 I laughed.
 The next day I called to make sure my results had been sent to the clinic and I went in as soon as it opened.

 “You’re sure this is what you want to do?”
 The nurse practitioner asked me that only once.
 It didn't feel like an attempt to change my mind.
 It felt like she was making sure I wasn’t being forced into the decision by anyone.